reputage/reputation-api/README.rst

    $ brew install git git-flow git-extras
    $ git config --global credential.helper osxkeychain
    $ brew install git-credential-manager
 Next, you will need to download and install the reputation-api source code.
-You can do this by using the following terminl commands:
+You can do this by using the following terminal commands:
 ::
    $ git clone git clone https://github.com/reputage/reputation-api.git
    $ cd ..